Gun law in Uruguay: Licensing

 Minimum age is 18.
 According to Decree N° 177/013 authorities may not require any additional conditions that must be met in order to get license except those stipulated by law.

 Firearm license must be renewed every three years and licensed owner may own up to eight firearms – police may issue permit for acquisition of more.
-It is possible to legally own more than eight firearms by registering as a firearms collector.
+It is possible to legally own more than eight firearms by registering as a firearms collector, which in practice is a shall-issue permit issued by the National Army which allows its bearer to possess an unlimited number of firearms without restriction of caliber or mechanism, provided those not allowed for normal civilian use are removed from their firing mechanism, which shall be stored in a separate room from the weapon.
+There is no restriction as to the use of any weapon owned by a collector in private premises.